Skiing in Australia: New South Wales

-Kiandra and the Northern Skifields
+Kiandra, the Northern Skifields, and the birth of skiing in Australia

-Kiandra is often isolated by deep snow which made it inaccessible during winter.
+In the 19th century, Kiandra, a gold mining town at 1400 metres above sea level in the Snowy Mountains, was usually isolated by deep snow for months, making access by horse or foot difficult or at times impossible.
 In 1861, Norwegian miners introduced recreational skiing to the snowbound mining settlement after manufacturing over forty pairs of both short skis known as skates and the longer snow shoes during the months before the first winter snow.
 To avoid confusion with a conventional skate the skates were described as (two palings turned up at the front end and about four-foot long).
 There were no fence palings or posts in Kiandra in 1861.

 Other early ski clubs reported in 1861 include the "Trysil Skytte- og Skiløberforening" (Shot and Ski Practitioner Association) in Norway, and the Onion Valley Snow Shoe Club in the United States.
 The Norway association held their first competition in January 1862.
 Alpine ski clubs were first founded in Munich, Germany 1891, Switzerland 1893, Arlberg, Austria 1901, followed by France and Italy.
 Sir Arnold Lunn founded the Kandahar Ski Club of Great Britain in 1924.

 The "Kiandra Snow Shoe Club" held separate ski races for both ladies and children as early as 1885.
 Barbara Yan was the first identifiable woman documented as to having won a Downhill Skiing Championship.
 Yan also won the ladies downhill in 1887, the year her siblings won the girls' under-8 section and second in the under-12s.
 In 1908 the club held the first ever documented International and Intercontinental Downhill Skiing Carnival.
 Results - America 1st, Australia 2nd, England 3rd.